el-grudge/simple-deep-pod/README.md

 ## Problem description

+### What the problem solves

+ChatGPT is great with text sources, but so far it can't deal with non-text data sources out-of-the-box.
+DEEP-POD solves this problem!

-This is deep-pod 🎙️, a streamlit app that allows you to interact with your podcast through:
+DEEP-POD is a streamlit app that allows you to interact with podcasts through:

 1. Chat 💬
 2. Summary 📝